Guide to Hearing Aid Adjustment and Fine-tuning

 Lexie Hearing support

-With Lexie Lumen hearing aids, you never have to visit an audiologist to have your hearing aids adjusted.
+With Lexie Hearing, you never have to visit an audiologist to have your hearing aids adjusted.
 You don’t even need to leave your home.

-With the intuitive Lexie App, you can make any adjustments you want, from environment settings to volume, using the Lexie App.
-If you want more detailed adjustments, you can get in touch with one of our hearing experts via the Lexie App, who’ll make the adjustments in real-time, free of charge.
+By using the Lexie app, you can make any adjustments you want, from environment settings to volume right from your smartphone.
+If you want more advice on getting the most from your app or more detailed adjustments, you can get in touch with one of our Lexie Experts.